ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/turing.md

 Turing ends this section by simply restating the question posed in §3 "are there imaginable digital machines that can do well in the imitation game?" to the following, as he's shown, equivalent question:

 > "Let us fix our attention on one particular digital computer $C$.
-Is it true that a by modifying this computer to have an adequate storage, suitably increasing its speed of action, and providing it with an appropriate programme, $C$ can be made to play satisfactorily the part of $A$ in the imitation game, the part of $B$ being taken by a man?"
+Is it true that by modifying this computer to have an adequate storage, suitably increasing its speed of action, and providing it with an appropriate programme, $C$ can be made to play satisfactorily the part of $A$ in the imitation game, the part of $B$ being taken by a man?"

 We can see that the question is becoming more and more concrete.
-That said, I feel like the Turing machine description was sufficient.
+That said, I feel like the Turing machine description was already sufficient.

 ## §6.
 Contrary Views on the Main Question
 At this point Turing is finally done providing the necessary background in §3-§5 and can now proceed to the philosophical content of the paper.

-This section is broken up into 7 parts, each detailing different objections one may have to Turing's claim that such a machine can exist and his defense against them. (maybe i didnt read it yet)??
+Namely, we can now discuss whether a machine can do well in the imitation game and how that relates to the original question of "Can a machine think?"

+Before Turing continues to the possible objections, he gives his own opinion on the question:
+> I believe that in about fifty years' time it will be possible, to programme computers, with a storage capacity of about 109, to make them play the imitation game so well that an average interrogator will not have more than 70 per cent chance of making the right identification after five minutes of questioning.

+To be sure, his predication was certainly off (50 years from the time of writing is the year 2000).
+We have only recently begun to understand the techniques, namely machine learning and natural language processing, that could make such a prediction come true.
+That said, with the giant strides made in these fields everyday, it may be the case that Turing will only be 25 to 30 years off the mark.

+More interestingly, at least from a philosophical perspective, is Turing's response to whether machines can "think":
+>The original question, "Can machines think?"
+I believe to be too meaningless to deserve discussion.
+Nevertheless I believe that at the end of the century the use of words and general educated opinion will have altered so much that one will be able to speak of machines thinking without expecting to be contradicted.

+While it is hard to judge exactly what Turing's sentiment is from this small passage, I am in total agreement with him.
+In particular, I too imagine that by the time artificial intelligences are advanced enough to emulate human behaviors and intellect, people will inevitably personify them, just as we personify other humans.
+In such a future, it seems inevitable that we will associate the same ideas like 'thinking' and 'feeling' to machines just as we do to humans.

+And indeed this should be the case.
+These robots, just like humans, are totally determined machines that run based off of totally physical (and crucially, computable) processes.
+There is no room for anything that could differentiate a computer's 'thoughts' from that of a human other than one being made of flesh and the other silicon.
+Even then, that flesh could be simulated.

+The notion of 'thinking', however defined, as anything special or reserved for humans is certainly nothing but an evolved/culturally learned propensity for humans to think of themselves as possessing some ephemeral 'soul' or 'free will'.

+In any case, we now move on to the bulk of the paper: the objections.
+Turing considers 7 in total and after each provides his rebuttal.

+#### 1. The Theological Objection
+Turing phrases the theological objection as follows:
+>Thinking is a function of man's immortal soul.
+God has given an immortal soul to every man and woman, but not to any other animal or to machines.
+Hence no animal or machine can think.

+This argument is clearly shaky and we can see this by simply considering the arbitrary distinction between man and animal.
+Turing says he might be a little more sympathetic if they drew the line between animal and machine and not man and everything else.
+Moreover, the fact that different religions have different views on this makes the objection seem even more arbitrary.

+Besides these immediate pushbacks, Turing attempts to level with the type of person who might make this objection in theological terms.
+He says that if God was really omnipotent he should be able to give animals, or machines, souls as long as they had the capacity for such (e.g. a particular mutation in the animal's brain or complex enough programming in the machine).

+> In attempting to construct such machines we should not be irreverently usurping His power of creating souls, any more than we are in the procreation of children: rather we are, in either case, instruments of His will providing mansions for the souls that He creates.

+All that said, Turing still notes that he is 'not impressed' by theological arguments of any kind.
+He gives the example of the many inconsistencies in the Bible about the history and mechanics of the earth.
+In particular the Copernican theory of geocentrism.

+I applaud Turing's attempt to help rationalize the notion of machine thinking to a religious reader.
+I think it should be quite clear that the very notion of a soul (and all things theological) is nothing but a product of folk psychology.
+With that folk psychology being propped up by antiquated philosophy, evolution, and culture.

+#### 2. The 'Heads in the Sand' Objection
+>"The consequences of machines thinking would be too dreadful.
+Let us hope and believe that they cannot do so."

+While nobody would actually phrase their objection like this, Turing notes, it certainly captures the underlying thought behind many people's apprehension of considering 'thinking' machines.
+If humans are not unique in their capacity to think, what makes us superior?
+Nothing, it would seem.
+We can see that this objection is closely connected to the first (and equally ridiculous in my view).

+Turing, quite rightly so, doesn't feel the need to defend against this objection, sentiment really, and even quips:
+>I do not think that this argument is sufficiently substantial to require refutation.
+Consolation would be more appropriate: perhaps this should be sought in the transmigration of souls.

+*At least I think he meant it to be a quip...*

+#### 3. The Mathematical Objection

+#### 4. The Argument from Consciousness

+#### 5. Arguments from Various Disabilities

+#### 6. Lady Lovelace's Objection

+#### 7. Argument from Continuity in the Nervous System

 ## §7.
 Learning Machines
 The beginnings of AI. some may say this passage is the start of AI (or at least computational based AI)

 edit section 3 machine learing i think i interpreted that incorrectly.

+#### Regarding Machine Learning
+Another interesting point Turing made when considering what machines would be applicable is:

+> "...to allow the possibility that an engineer or team of engineers may construct a machine which works, but whose manner of operation cannot be satisfactorily described by its constructors because they have applied a method which is largely experimental."

+To any computer scientist of the modern age, a single thought comes to mind when reading that passage: **machine learning**.
+In particular, artificial neural networks and deep learning.
+These relatively new, at least in practice, models of computation have proven to be able to tackle tasks 'classical AI' could never have hoped to accomplish.
+From diagnosing patients, writing poetry, composing music, and driving cars, there have been few domains untouched by the rise of machine learning in our society, and those few will invariably become even fewer.
+That Turing might even have had an inkling of such a possibility is incredible.
+Due to the nature of human intelligence, that is, an intelligence cobbled up by the random statistical processes of evolution and culture, techniques where we do not explicitly know/program our machines (a la machine learning) seem all but necessary to solve the Turing test.